 Then we have to know the rules of the jurisdiction in which we are selling our company.
 For example, in French-speaking countries like France, Belgium, Luxembourg, Morocco and Quebec, the fonds de commerce system is widely used to value a company.
 The value of a company in France is related to its fonds de commerce, or goodwill.
 Whereas in English speaking countries the method most widely used is the EBITDA times a certain figure.
 In reality these are general terms since other factors are taken into account like the assets minus liabilities system.

 In the hospitality business a combination of both valuation systems, the fond de commerce and the EBITDA times X may be used.
+It is important that you have an in house IT Support to ensure that there is no problem.
 I remember over a decade ago, when Pizza Express sold its three restaurants in France, they were offered to me for an extremely attractive figure.
 The restaurants were worth gold.
 There was a branch in Toulouse in the heart of the Capitol Square.
 That restaurant made a huge profit on its first day of operation and never looked back.
 In addition, the other two branches located in the heart of Paris, one in Place de l’Opera and the second one in Boulevard de Montparnasse, were also profit makers from their opening days.
 The English chain wanted out of France and three restaurants were a tiny figure considering they owned and operated close to 200 restaurants in those days.

 Sadly, we did not have the means to purchase the outlets in those days of the credit squeeze so we lost a unique opportunity to make an excellent acquisition.
 The restaurants ceased to trade eventually and were sold for next to nothing; they were worth millions if the usual valuation formulas had been used.
 None of the above value systems were used to value this small company which proves my point that each case can be totally different.
 In very general terms a restaurant is worth EBITDA times seven or more.
 But this is a mere assumption since there are more factors to be considered.